 Pilates Benefits for Seniors are many and varied.
 As we age, we become less flexible, less strong and many of us begin to suffer aches and pains.
 However, you owe it to yourself to live in the best body possible, don't you agree?

 There is an adage, I'm sure you're familiar with, and that is "if you don't use it, you lose it"...
 This applies to more than 1 part of the anatomy!

 I have isolated 7 issues relating to your health and fitness that we need to consider.

 This is probably the most well-known benefit of pilates.
 Core strength muscles are diaphragm, transverse abdominus (flattens your tummy), multifidus (either side of lumbar spine), the oblique abdominals and the pelvic floor.
 You'll find exercises to develop your core strength HERE.

 More recently with considerable research, we realize how important our Psoas Muscles are.
 These muscles (see the picture) are the core of the core of you and need attention.
 In many cases, due to any trauma in your life, these muscles are actually tight.
 Read more about your Psoas HERE.

 Every pilates exercise, even if you’re working biceps, is designed to benefit core muscles.
 There are plenty of core strength exercises on this site.

 Posture, Alignment and Balance: When you have acquired powerful core strength and stronger back muscles, you will find another benefit is good posture which you have acquired through doing our balance & posture exercises.
 You[ll find a Posture Test which should help to understand how your posture can be improved HERE.

 Check out our collection of DVDs - you're sure to find one that is just right for you.
 There are 4: Core Strength Exercises, Stability Ball Exercises, Resistance Band Exercises & Stretching Exercises.
-Click: